baconjs/bacon.js/README.md

 ```

 <a name="bacon-zipasarray-multiple-streams"></a>
-[`Bacon.zipAsArray(stream1, stream2...)`](#bacon-zipasarray-multiple-streams "Bacon.zipAsArray(stream1, stream2...)") just like above, but with streams
+[`Bacon.zipAsArray(stream1, stream2...)`](#bacon-zipasarray-multiple-streams "Bacon.zipAsArray(stream1, stream2...)") just like above, but with sources
 provided as a list of arguments as opposed to a single array.

 <a name="bacon-zipwith"></a>
 [`Bacon.zipWith(streams, f)`](#bacon-zipwith "Bacon.zipWith(streams, f)") like [`zipAsArray`](#bacon-zipasarray) but uses the given n-ary
-function to combine the n values from n streams, instead of returning them in an Array.
+function to combine the n values from n sources, instead of returning them in an Array.

 <a name="bacon-zipwith-f-first"></a>
 [`Bacon.zipWith(f, streams)`](#bacon-zipwith-f-first "Bacon.zipWith(f, streams)") like [`zipAsArray`](#bacon-zipasarray) but uses the given n-ary
-function to combine the n values from n streams, instead of returning them in an Array.
+function to combine the n values from n sources, instead of returning them in an Array.

 <a name="bacon-zipwith-f-first-varargs"></a>
 [`Bacon.zipWith(f, stream1, stream1...)`](#bacon-zipwith-f-first-varargs "Bacon.zipWith(f, stream1, stream1 ...)") like above